gnarroway/hato/README.md

 `url` A full url to the requested resource (e.g. "http://user:pass@moo.com/api?q=1").
 For historical reasons, `uri` cannot be used in the same manner.

-`accept` Sets the `accept` header. a keyword (e.g. `:json`) (for any application/* type) or string (e.g. `"text/html"`) for anything else.
+`accept` Sets the `accept` header. a keyword (e.g. `:json`, for any application/* type) or string (e.g. `"text/html"`) for anything else.

 `accept-encoding` List of string/keywords (e.g. `[:gzip]`).
 By default, "gzip, deflate" will be concatenated unless `decompress-body?` is false.

-`content-type` a keyword :json (for any application/* type) or string (e.g. "text/html") for anything else.
+`content-type` a keyword (e.g. `:json`, for any application/* type) or string (e.g. "text/html") for anything else.
   Sets the appropriate header.

 `body` the body of the request.
 This should be a string, byte array, or input stream.
-Note that input coercion is not provided so e.g. sending a json body will require transforming a clojure data structure into a json string via [cheshire](https://github.com/dakrone/cheshire) or other means.
+Note that clojure data is not automatically coerce to string e.g. sending a json body will require generating a json string via [cheshire](https://github.com/dakrone/cheshire) or other means.

 `as` Return response body in a certain format.
 Valid options: